irods/irods/iRODS/clients/README.txt

 DESCRIPTION
-	This directory, and its subdirectories, contains client programms for accessing remote iRODS servers.
+	This directory, and its subdirectories, contains client programs for accessing remote iRODS servers.
 These programs include the 'icommands' for command-line access, as well as sample web access tools.